hossainsafwan/AndroidFundamentals/README.md

 ## What makes a good test?

 There are three compoenets to a good test.
-These are
+These are:

 - Scope
 - Speed